There are many ways a filmmaker or screenwriter can mess up. But have you considered the social media mistakes filmmakers make?

 I know I can be guilty of this just about every day: Sending out the same message, the same article day after day.
 Can’t you see how this bores the pants off everybody?

 Remedy: Mix it up.
-Photos, infograms, blog posts, videos and podcasts make really interesting content that will draw fans to your social media profiles quicker than bees to honey.
+Photos, infograms, blog posts, GIFs, videos and podcasts make really interesting content that will draw fans to your social media profiles quicker than bees to honey.

 Get a calendar and plan ahead of how you can use all the different content creation tools at your disposal and schedule them in for maximum effect.